nachogoca/blog/content/posts/how-to-write-map-reduce-in-go.en.md

 Let's say our job consists of counting words.
 Yes, in the middle of a pandemic, the world needs someone to count words.
 This a daunting task since there are a lot of books.
 Therefore we decide to write a program to do it for us.
-Obviusly, in Go, our favorite programming language.
+Obviously, in Go, our favorite programming language.

 After a few minutes we reach a simple solution.
 Great!
 Our program is able to receive as arguments the filepath(s) of the books to process.
 It will read the contents of each book sequentialy, and